venkateshguddanti/LoginComponent/README.md

 # LoginComponent

-Befor going to this you should bit familier with [databinding](https://developer.android.com/topic/libraries/data-binding/) concept in android
+Before going to this you should bit familier with [databinding](https://developer.android.com/topic/libraries/data-binding/) concept in android

 This component consit of implementation of Sample login screen and forgetpassword screen with all handlings using kotlin and data binding concept